ying-teaching/python/1-introduction-programming/python-in-vscode.md

 In Python, it is a single line: `print('Hello World!')`.

-- `print` is a built-in function that displays (prints) things to a console.
-A function, as defined in math, takes an input and generates an output.
-The input is the value passed into the function to generate an output.
-An input consists of one or multiple values.
-Those input values are called arguments.
-A console is your terminal (Mac OS or Linux) or commmand line (Windows) screen.
-- `()` is a pair of parentheses that separates a function from its inputs.
-The input of the function is put inside a pair of parenthese.
-- `'Hello World!'` is the input.
-It is the only argument here.
-It is a string that has a sequence of characters quoted in a single quote.
-Actually you can use double quote and triple quote to quote a string. `"Hello World!"` and `"""Hello World!"""` are the same as `'Hello World!'`.
-You will see the usage of the three syntax formats.

-Finally, `print('Hello World!')` is interpreted by Python to display the "Hello World!" to the console.

 ## Excute Python Code

 It is usually a good idea to create a folder that works as your workspace for an application.
 An application usually consists of many files and data resources.
+You can create a folder using GUI or CLI.
+As a programmer, you often use CLI.

 Open your terminal (MacOS) or command line (Windows).
 Create a new folder named as "hello-world" and change director to the folder.
 The two commands are: